gitlabhq/gitlabhq/doc/development/module_with_instance_variables.md

 ### Acceptable use

-However, it's not all that bad when using instance variables in a module, as long as it's contained in the same module, that is no other modules or objects are touching them.
-If that's the case, then it would be an acceptable use.
+However, it's not always bad to use instance variables in a module, as long as it's contained in the same module; that is, no other modules or objects are touching them, then it would be an acceptable use.

 We especially allow the case where a single instance variable is used with `||=` to setup the value.
 This would look like: